djeada/Numpy-Tutorials/notes/1_creating_arrays.md

 Explanation:

-- `np.zeros((2, 3))` creates a 2x3 array filled with zeros.
+- `np.zeros((2, 3))` creates a 2x3 array where every element is initialized to zero.
-- Useful for creating arrays where the initial value of each element should be zero.
+- The output displays a two-dimensional array with zeros, represented as floating-point numbers by default.
+- **Practical Use Case:** Arrays of zeros are useful when you need to create a placeholder for data that will be updated later, such as initializing weights in a neural network before training.

 #### Array of Ones